- 1 Anatomical Position

 - The afferent arterioles form a capillary network, the glomerulus, where filtration takes place.
 The capillaries come together to form the efferent arterioles.

-In the outer two-thirds of the cortex, the efferent arterioles form what is a known as a peritubular network, supplying the nephron tubules with oxygen and nutrients.
+In the outer two-thirds of the renal cortex, the efferent arterioles form what is a known as a peritubular network, supplying the nephron tubules with oxygen and nutrients.
 The inner third of the cortex and the medulla are supplied by long, straight arteries called vasa recta.

 The kidneys are drained of venous blood by the left and right renal veins.
 They leave the renal hilum anteriorly to the renal arteries, and empty directly into the inferior vena cava.

 As the vena cava lies slightly to the right, the left renal vein is longer, and travels anteriorly to the abdominal aorta below the origin of the superior mesenteric artery.
 The right renal artery lies posterior to the inferior vena cava.

 Lymph from the kidney drains into the lateral aortic (or para-aortic) lymph nodes, which are located at the origin of the renal arteries.

 In utero, the kidneys develop in the pelvic region and ascend to the lumbar retroperitoneal area.
-Occasionally, one of the kidneys can fail to ascend, and remains in the pelvis, at the level of the common iliac artery.
+Occasionally, one of the kidneys can fail to ascend and remains in the pelvis – usually at the level of the common iliac artery.

 A horseshoe kidney (also known as a cake kidney or fused kidney) is where the two developing kidneys fuse into a single horseshoe-shaped structure.

 This occurs if the kidneys become too close together during their ascent and rotation from the pelvis to the abdomen – they become fused at their lower poles (the isthmus) and consequently become ‘stuck’ underneath the inferior mesenteric artery.

-This type of kidney is still drained by two ureters, and is usually asymptomatic, although it can be prone to obstruction.
+This type of kidney is still drained by two ureters (although the pelvices and ureters remain anteriorly due to incomplete rotation) and is usually asymptomatic, although it can be prone to obstruction.